 Before we move to the calculation, here are a few relevant terms:

-- Credit sale: These are purchases made that do not require payment in full at the time of purchase.
-Payment can be later or over a period of time.
-For companies that use invoices, NET30, NET60, NET90 refer to payment done in 30, 60, or 90 days.
+◦ Credit sale: These are purchases made that do not require payment in full at the time of purchase.
+Payment can be made later or over a period of time.
+For companies that use invoices, NET 30, NET 60, and NET90 refer to payments done in 30, 60, or 90 days.

 Days sales outstanding can be calculated by dividing the total accounts receivable by the total net credit sales during a certain time frame.
 This number is multiplied by the number of days in the period of time.